OpenArkStudio/ARK/README.md

 #### The relationship with NF

 This branch come from [NF](https://github.com/ketoo/NoahGameFrame), we used to be the **CORE DEVELOPERS** of NF.
-We create **ArkGameFrame** because some different design philosophies, through our new ideas and modifications, now this project is a fresh project which has many different features.
+We create **ARK** because some different design philosophies, through our new ideas and modifications, now this project is a fresh project which has many different features.